Zoning Planning & Land Use Law in Alabama

 Further, if you have been living on your property for a long time, and made improvements on it that complied with the zoning laws in effect at the time, a new zoning law that would be violated by your current use of your property, the new law cannot be enforced against you.
 The U.S. Constitution bars the passage of "ex post facto," or retroactive, laws.
 Once the laws take effect, however, you'll have to comply with the new zoning laws with respect to any new improvements you want to make on your property.

-How Can a Jasper, Alabama Attorney Help?
+What Can A Jasper, Alabama Attorney Do?

 If you find yourself facing zoning or other land use issues, it's important to have good legal advice.
 A brilliant Jasper, Alabama attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.